geoffoliver/rss-reader/README.md

 # RSS Reader

-Just playing around to see how hard it would be to make an RSS reader.
+Just playing around to see how hard it would be to make an RSS reader with React.

 ![Screenshot](screenshot.png)

-Turns out, not that hard at all!
+Turns out, it's not that hard at all!

 ![That's what she said](https://memegenerator.net/img/instances/250x250/23260590/thats-what-she-said.jpg)